idolaman/galactic/README.md

-# Galactic IDE — macOS Desktop App
+# Galactic — macOS Desktop App

-Galactic IDE is a Vite + React application bundled as a native macOS desktop experience using Electron.
+Galactic is a Vite + React application bundled as a native macOS desktop experience using Electron.
 The project ships with a streamlined development workflow, sensible production builds, and packaging via `electron-builder`.

 ---